ccbiozhaw/CyclAmidImid/README.md

 ## This is the GitHub Repository for the publication:

-#  Nature’s Toolbox for the Hydrolysis of Lactams and Cyclic Imides (to be published)
+#  Nature’s Toolbox for the Hydrolysis of Lactams and Cyclic Imides

 Peter Stockinger, [a] and Rebecca Buller*[a]